atdojo/fast-tab/README.md

 `:mute` - Muted all filtered tabs
 `:unmute` - Unmute all filtered tabs
 `:reload` - Reload all filtered tabs
+`:detach` - Detach all filtered tabs to a new window `:detachsingle` - Detach all filtered tabs into seperate windows `:merge` - Merge all filtered tabs into one window

 # Installation
 1. Download [Zip](https://github.com/atdojo/fast-tab/archive/refs/heads/main.zip)